HJRaBob/TIL/Sick_Dan/Readme.md

-This program needs data.txt loacates in upper folder
+This program requires data.txt from parent directory